Investing term

 The risk that one position, sector, or country represents enough of the portfolio that a single bad outcome dominates returns.

 Concentration risk is the danger that a single position, sector, or country makes up so much of your portfolio that one bad outcome dominates your results.
-Diversification exists to defuse it.
-The most common form is holding too much of your own employer's stock — tying both your paycheck and your savings to one company's fate.
+It's the opposite of diversification: when too much rides on one bet, that bet's fate becomes your fate.

 For example